 There is a fundamental flaw in the tiered link building systems that essentially renders the process ineffective.

-Yeah you heard right, if you follow my link building empire or Matthew Woodward’s ultimate guide to tiered link building you will probably never rank a site, ever.
-You will just make us affiliate commissions.
+Yeah you heard right, if you follow my old link building empire tutorial or Matthew Woodward’s ultimate guide to tiered link building you will probably never rank a site, ever.

 In this post I am going to show exactly why the systems are flawed and how to run things correctly moving forward, once and for all.